suncw-web/-ScalaFinalProject/README.md

 3. Configure scala 2.12.11 on your machine

-4. To run from terminal go to the Stock-Market-Prediction and write sbt run.
+4. To run in IntelliJ.

-5. Also make sure to configure your database in config file so that you can signUp and login to the application.

 # Dataset